310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Chiaki past %}
-Mrmm… I don’t really get it, but how about we try going closer, Shinkai-kun?
+Mmm… I don’t really get it, but how about we try going closer, Shinkai-kun?

 {% endbubble %}
 {% bubble Kanata pastfrown %}